We believe that having a good tasting product is worth nothing if the methods used to produce it are not in line with nature.

 Is organic honey better than conventional?

-Certified organic honeys are, by definition, associated to better and more sustainable beekeeping practices.
+Certified organic honeys are, by definition, associated with better and more sustainable beekeeping practices.
 Beekeepers who follow guidelines for organic and natural honey production are in more synergy with the environment around them and with the health of their bees.
 They only harvest honey when there is surplus, this way bees are guaranteed enough food for the winter months and do not need to be fed with artificial substitutes, a very common practice in conventional beekeeping.

-Organic beekeepers also avoid taking part on commercial pollination services.
+Organic beekeepers also avoid taking part in commercial pollination services.
 Not taking part in these services puts less stress on bees.
 Conventional beekeepers many times depend on pollination to make money.
 This practice is associated with the trucking of the bees across the country searching for the next “cash crop”.
 This increases the bees exposure to pesticides and herbicides, which sometimes can end up in conventional honeys.
 Bees that are used for commercial pollination are under more stress and more susceptible to pests and illnesses, which are usually treated with pesticides and synthetic antibiotics, which many times can also be found in conventional honeys.
 The support them, we need to promote their work and buy organic honey.

 Having an organic certification is only a part of the bigger picture.
-Unfortunately, it is very difficult to assure that all honeys stamped with an organic seal were harvested in accordance to more sustainable standards.
+Unfortunately, it is very difficult to assure that all honeys stamped with an organic seal were harvested in accordance with more sustainable standards.

-At the end we can only speak for ourselves.
+At the end, we can only speak for ourselves.
 We stand behind our honeys and our ethically produced honey standards.
 We are committed to the most natural and sustainable practices that exist.
 Our partners are in line with our philosophy and focus on quality and sustainability while investing in their communities.